 - Note, depending on the gluten free flour blend you use, you may need 1-2 additional tablespoons of water.

-- This pie will keep for up to 4 days in an air-tight container or up to 4 months in the freezer.
+- This pie will keep for up to 4 days in an airtight container or up to 4 months in the freezer.
 Store in the refrigerator.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition